ionic-team/ionic-docs/src/content/native.md

 ## Usage with Angular apps

-To use a plugin, import and add the plugin inejectable to a `@NgModule`.
+To use a plugin, import and add the plugin injectable to a `@NgModule`.
 For Angular, the import path should end with `/ngx`.

 ```typescript
 // app.module.ts